hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub.html.markdown

 The following attributes are exported:

-* `id` - The ID of the Signalr Web Pubsub service.
+* `id` - The ID of the Web Pubsub service.

-* `hostname` - The FQDN of the Signalr Web Pubsub service.
+* `hostname` - The FQDN of the Web Pubsub service.

-* `ip_address` - The publicly accessible IP of the Signalr Web Pubsub service.
+* `ip_address` - The publicly accessible IP of the Web Pubsub service.

-* `public_port` - The publicly accessible port of the Signalr Web Pubsub service which is designed for browser/client use.
+* `public_port` - The publicly accessible port of the Web Pubsub service which is designed for browser/client use.

-* `server_port` - The publicly accessible port of the Signalr Web Pubsub service which is designed for customer server side use.
+* `server_port` - The publicly accessible port of the Web Pubsub service which is designed for customer server side use.

-* `primary_access_key` - The primary access key for the Signalr Web Pubsub service.
+* `primary_access_key` - The primary access key for the Web Pubsub service.

-* `primary_connection_string` - The primary connection string for the Signalr Web Pubsub service.
+* `primary_connection_string` - The primary connection string for the Web Pubsub service.

-* `secondary_access_key` - The secondary access key for the Signalr Web Pubsub service.
+* `secondary_access_key` - The secondary access key for the Web Pubsub service.

 * `secondary_connection_string` - The secondary connection string for the Web Pubsub service.